 Learn to surf in Strandhill in Sligo County.
 While you can learn to surf at any time of the year in many locations on Ireland’s West Coast, the surf at Strandhill in Springtime is suitable for beginners.
 The town has a relaxed ‘surfer’ atmosphere, with professional athletes often staying in town while searching for big waves nearby.

 After fending off the cold water with a thick wetsuit, you can always head for a steam and hot seaweed bath treatment on Shore road.

 Surfing is also popular up in Donegal, so make sure to check this out as well as other things to do in Donegal.

 10. Join a Walking Festival

-The Slieve Bloom Walking Festival takes place in spring and follows a route through the hills of blooming bluebell flowers.
+The Slieve Bloom Walking Festival takes place in May (dates have not been announced yet for 2023) and follows a route through the hills of blooming bluebell flowers.
 The festival lets you join like-minded people on woodland walks and gentle hikes while receiving information on the geology and fauna of the area.
 The evenings offer entertainment at the local pub where you can rest your feet with your fellow walkers.

-In May, the walks at the Cavan Walking Festival follow themes such as nighttime, archaeology, and a history ramble.
+In May, the walks at the Cavan Walking Festival (dates have not been announced yet for 2023) follow themes such as nighttime, archaeology, and a history ramble.
 If you love walking and words, you can bring your pen and paper on a Haiku poetry walk to celebrate World Poetry Day in March.

-If you staying in Galway, you can tackle the Connemara Mountain Walking Festival at the beginning of May.
-The walks cover a fair amount of elevation as you explore a challenging 9-miles route on Mweelrea or a moderate 5-miles on Barrclashcame.
+If you stay in Galway, you can tackle the Connemara Mountain Walking Festival from April 28th-May 1st.
+The walks cover a fair amount of elevation as you explore a challenging 9-mile route on Mweelrea or a moderate 5 miles on Barrclashcame.

 11. Hike the Slieve League Cliffs